Rachel McAdams: 2006–2010: Career hiatus and return

 Afterwards, McAdams starred with Tim Robbins and Michael Peña in the road trip comedy-drama The Lucky Ones, a story about three Iraq War soldiers on a brief road trip back in the United States.
 She trained at a real boot camp, at Fort Campbell, Kentucky, prior to filming.
 In 2011, McAdams said that Colee Dunn was "probably one of my favorite characters I've ever played".
 The film also had a limited release and Laura Kern of The New York Times found her "luminous as always" while Roger Ebert of the Chicago Sun-Times hailed the performance as "her coming of age as an actress".
 "Previously she has been seen mostly as a hot chick or an idealized sweetheart", he wrote.
 "Here she is feisty, vulnerable, plucky, warm, funny ...
 Watch the poignancy of the scene when she meets her boyfriend's family."
 Owen Gleiberman of Entertainment Weekly found her "feisty, gorgeous, and as mercurial as a mood ring".
 The Lucky Ones is the least commercially successful film of McAdams's career as of 2012, having grossed just $266,967 worldwide.

 In 2009, McAdams starred with Russell Crowe, Helen Mirren and Ben Affleck in the political thriller State of Play, based on the BBC drama television series of the same name.
 McAdams played Della Frye, an online reporter who investigates a possible conspiracy with Crowe's character, a veteran print journalist.
 McAdams visited The Washington Post's offices and met with politicians on Capitol Hill for her research.
 Gleiberman of Entertainment Weekly felt she was "perfectly cast as an ambitious wonkette" while Sukhdev Sandhu of The Daily Telegraph noted that "McAdams, with her lively eyes and large, expressive forehead, holds her own against Crowe.
 Mercifully, she avoids any temptation to play girly and demure to his grizzled alpha male."
 The film grossed over $87 million worldwide.
 Also in 2009, McAdams starred opposite Eric Bana in the science fiction romantic drama The Time Traveler's Wife, based on Audrey Niffenegger's best-selling novel of the same name.
-McAdams fell "madly in love" with the novel, but was initially slightly hesitant to accept the role because Clare Abshire, the long-suffering wife is a "character that people have already cast in their heads".
+McAdams fell "madly in love" with the novel, but was initially slightly hesitant to accept the role because she felt Clare Abshire, the long-suffering wife, was a "character that people have already cast in their heads".
 Peter Travers of Rolling Stone said, "I'd watch the vibrant Rachel McAdams and Eric Bana in anything, but The Time Traveler's Wife is pushing it."
 Betsy Sharkey of the Los Angeles Times found her "luminous [yet], sadly, her facility as an actress is mostly wasted."
 Writing in The Chicago Tribune, Michael Phillips, in an otherwise tepid review, said of her performance: "Every scene she's in, even the silly ones, becomes better—truer, often against long odds—because she's in it.
 Her work feels emotionally spontaneous yet technically precise.
 She has an unusually easy touch with both comedy and drama, and she never holds a melodramatic moment hostage."
 The film was a commercial success, earning over $101 million worldwide.